bloominstituteoftechnology/Sprint-Challenge--UI-Responsive/Answers.md

 1. class box3 has the most specificity weight as it is the last class designated to div

-2. an item set to display: block with try and take up all space availabe on the x-axis, whereas an item set to inline-block will allow items to sit "in line" with the item.
+2. an item set to display: block will try and take up all space availabe on the x-axis, whereas an item set to inline-block will allow items to sit "in line" with the item.

 3. The cross axis